lintux11/patient-readmission-analytics/README.md

 Data/ → Dataset used for training and analysis

 Next Improvements:
-Add ROC-AUC and PR-AUC evaluation
+Add ROC-AUC and PR-AUC evaluation,
-Hyperparameter tuning using GridSearchCV
+Hyperparameter tuning using GridSearchCV,
-Feature importance visualization
+Feature importance visualization,
-Deploy as a small FastAPI prediction service
+Deploy as a small FastAPI prediction service,